^

 Diloxol is a drug with an antithrombotic effect.

-The drug destroys the processes of platelet aggregation, blocking the synthesis of adenosine diphosphate and endings that are located on the platelet membrane, and at the same time activating the glycoprotein endings IIb / IIIa.
-[1]
+The drug destroys the processes of platelet aggregation by blocking the synthesis of adenosine diphosphate and the endings located on the platelet membrane, and at the same time activating the glycoprotein endings IIb/IIIa. [ 1 ]

-The therapeutic agent helps to weaken platelet aggregation associated with the activity of other agonists, and also slows down their activation, which occurs under the influence of the released adenosine diphosphate.
+The therapeutic agent helps to reduce platelet aggregation associated with the activity of other agonists and also slows down their activation, which occurs under the influence of released adenosine diphosphate.

 Indications Diloxol